Why biometrics can prevent costly court cases

 As the White case shows, it can be very hard to prove that any delay occurred if you are relying on a paper-based site diary.
 This type of record be easily falsified, abused or lost, and it may prove to be inadmissible as evidence in Court.

 Biometric fingerprint recognition systems are the solution.
 They are ideal for construction sites because of the ways they reduce fraud, falsification and abuse.
 ‘Buddy punching’ – where one-person clocks in for another – can no longer happen, as only the person who is present can scan their fingerprint.
 Using biometrics means that you will always know who is on-site when they arrived, where they went (if you have multiple readers set up to control different areas) and when they left.
 The evidence provided by a biometric reader is irrefutable.

 Almas Industries are market leaders, innovators, manufacturers and installers of CCTV systems, Biometric Access Control and Intruder alarms.
 We are SSAIB and PSA certified, which means that you can rest assured that our level of service is excellent.
 Our partnership with InnDex means we can offer a completely tailor-made digital on-boarding and biometric access control solution for your business.
+Contact the team at Almas Industries today to discuss biometric access control, biometric readers, or facial scanners for your business.
 You can arrange your free, no-obligation security survey by calling us on 0844 995 9454 (UK) or 01 68 333 68 (Ireland).
 If you prefer, you can always send a confidential email via [email protected].